Zaprovic/Javascript/04-asynchronism/notes/03-XMLHTP.md

 	</body>
 </html>

 ```

-In the script an even listener was created for the `btn` variable that will listen to a click.
-The `loadText()` function that is receiving is in charge of all the request process
+There is an event listener that will detect the click of the button and execute the function `loadText()`, which is function that takes an url and a callback as arguments.

 In `loadText()` first we define a variable `xhr` of type `XMLHttpRequest` to work with during the process.
 Once it is defined we can check all of its attributes and functions by logging it.

 We will work with the `.open()` function that receives three main parameters.
-The first one is the REST API method, the second one the file or API we are trying to fetch data from and the third one is a boolean that validates if we want this fetching to be asynchronous (true) or synchronous (false).
+The first one is the type of request of an REST API structure, the second one the file or API we are trying to fetch data from, and the third one is a boolean that validates if we want this fetching to be asynchronous (true) or synchronous (false).

 Then there are two ways to continue: one is using `.onload()` and the other is with `.onreadystate()`.
-This last one is the older implementation and they both differ in the fact that `.onload()` does not require to validate the *ready state*.
+This last one is the older implementation and they both differ in the fact that `.onload()` does not require to validate the _ready state_.

 **With `onload()`**

 ```
 xhr.onload = function () {
     if (this.status === 200) {